remain open to the "just friends" option

-We strongly recommend openness to the "just friends" option in any online personals profile situation.
+We strongly recommend openness to the "just friends" option in any online personals or lesbian social networking situation.

 Many women that are actually open to more serious longer-term romantic relationships will submit their profiles asking for "just friends."